 If You Blog it, Will They Come?

-Blogging is a huge time investment, and you want to know that your investment is paying off.
+Content writing for SEO can be a huge time investment, and you want to know that your investment is paying off.
 The best way to determine your blogging ROI (and make adjustments as needed) is to learn how to check blog traffic.
 Tracking blog traffic early and often means you can stop focusing on topics that don’t bring in readers and deliver more of the content that works.

 Taking a look at your blog analytics shows whether people are reading your posts, which posts are the most popular, and gives useful insights into who these readers are and where on your website they’re most likely to click.
 This means that instead of flying blind, you can adeptly tweak your blogging strategy to get the traffic you want.